Survival Kits for Senior Citizen Care – A Must Have At Home

 Cell phone and Radio

-Since it is vital to stay informed during an emergency, your kit must include a cell phone, portable radio, and extra batteries.
+Since it is vital to stay informed when an emergency occurs, your kit must include a cell phone, portable radio, and extra batteries.
 The radio will keep you informed of the latest news when disaster strikes, while the cell phone will keep you in touch with a family member or loved one.
 Contact with other people also helps with emotional support..

 Jitterbug Smart2 No-Contract Easy-to-use Smartphone for Seniors